sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gimp-help</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Help files for GIMP
+Short desc    : Help files for GIMP
 URL          : http://docs.gimp.org/
-Лицензия     : GFDL and GPLv2+
+License      : GFDL and GPLv2+
-Описание     : This package contains a user manual written for the GNU Image Manipulation
+Descript     : This package contains a user manual written for the GNU Image Manipulation
              : Program.
 ```